djw8605/djw8605.github.com/_posts/2017-01-13-singularity-on-the-osg.md

 <!--more-->

+## _Update_

+Since I have written this blog post, the OSG has modified their support of singularity to greatly increase the ease of use.
+The documentation for OSG's usage of singularity is on [OSG's support website](https://support.opensciencegrid.org/support/solutions/articles/12000024676-singularity-containers).

+The OSG now hosts a variety of images, and allow for easy loading.
+It can be as simple as this to load an EL7 image:

+    universe = vanilla
+    executable = job.sh
+    Requirements = HAS_SINGULARITY == TRUE

+    +SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo:el6"
+    +SingularityBindCVMFS = True

+    should_transfer_files = IF_NEEDED
+    when_to_transfer_output = ON_EXIT

+    output = out
+    error = err
+    log = log

+    queue

 ## About Singularity

 > Singularity enables users to have full control of their environment.
 This means that a non-privileged user can “swap out” the operating system on the host for one they control.